This Article Solved My Issue

 Admin (Licensed)

-- Has all possible (unlimited) access to Recruiting.
+• Has full access (unlimited) to Recruiting.

 Staffing User (Licensed)

-- Works directly with hiring managers to drive the recruiting process, so they must have access to almost all jobs.
-However, unlike Admins, they do not generally manage or configure Recruiting.
+• They work with hiring managers to drive the recruiting process, so they must have access to almost all jobs.

 Standard User (Unlicensed)

-Capabilities by User Type
+Capabilities by user type

 Hiring Managers (Standard or Licensed Users)

-- Are responsible for managing a job and the candidates in that job.
+• Manage a job and the candidates in that job.

 Recruiters (Licensed Users Only)

-- Have the same responsibilities and abilities as the hiring managers, but only licensed users can be placed in the recruiter category.
+• Only licensed users can be placed in the recruiter category.

 Executives (Standard or Licensed Users)

-- Have full viewing privileges for both candidates and the job.
+• Have full viewing privileges for both candidates and the job.

 Team Members (Standard or Licensed Users)

-- View and edit candidate profiles.
+• Can view and edit candidate profiles.

-- Do not have budget viewing availability.
+• Do not have access to view budget information.

 Frequently Asked Questions (FAQ)